sanjoy/playingwithpointers.com/_posts/2015-1-4-hazard-pointers-are-a-crdt.markdown

     and figuring out how and when to free memory is certainly not the only challenge in implementing one.

-# what are hazard pointers?
+# What are Hazard Pointers?

 "Hazard pointers" is a pattern that can be used to teach certain lock free data structures to safely recycle memory (think `malloc` and